sourav959/gitCrashCourse/README.md

 > ### What is Git and why it is used ?
 * Git is the most commonly used version control system.
 Git tracks the changes you make to files, so you have a record of what has been done, and you can revert to specific versions should you ever need to.
 Git also makes collaboration easier, allowing changes by multiple people to all be merged into one source.
 > ### What is Github and why it is used ?
 * Github is a web-based platform used for version control.
 Git simplifies the process of working with other people and makes it easy to collaborate on projects.
-Team members can work on files and easily merge their changes in with the master branch of the project. ...
-Create Repository in Github.
+Team members can work on files and easily merge their changes in with the master branch of the project.

 ---
 > ###  Git vs Github